 From his porch on the hills in Santa Rosa (California), Richard Hicks can see the magnificent pine trees, green slopes and a bunch of unfinished houses.
 The 72-year-old pensioner lost his home in the ill-fated 2017 and moved to a new one built in its place.
 Writes about it Forbes.

 Some of his neighbors, who suffered the same fate, began to rebuild their homes even earlier, but he returned first.
-One of them is still waiting for the start of construction.
+One of them is still waiting for construction to begin.
 The other lives in a barn.

-More than 24 homes in California have been destroyed in fires since 000.
-Some owners have sold their land.
-Others chose finished houses.
-Of those who decided to recover from scratch, many realized how difficult this process was - from garbage collection to talking with an insurance company, hiring contractors, engineers and architects.
+More than 24 homes in California have been destroyed by fires since 000.
+Some owners have sold their plots.
+Others opted for ready-made houses.
+Of those who decided to rebuild from scratch, many realized how difficult the process is - from taking out the garbage to communicating with the insurance company, hiring contractors, engineers and architects.

-Homebound was a relatively quick return for Hicks, a startup 18 months ago that now manages the building process for 150 victims of the fire.
+Hicks' relatively quick comeback was helped by Homebound, a startup created 18 months ago that now manages the construction of homes for 150 fire victims.

 The company was founded by technical director Nikki Pechet and venture investor Jack Abraham, also affected by the fires.
 Seeing the opportunity, they decided to rebuild their house, but at the same time used special software designed to reduce delays and cost overruns.